A B O U T

 Mike's work was as nuanced and intuitive as his teaching method.

-I interned twice with Walt Disney Imagineering and following graduation went to work for them as an animator and conceptual artist for a year.
-It was excellent experience, though corporate-wide lay-offs and a national recession changed my career arc.
-Even as I focused my artistic efforts on freelance illustration, book publishing, and comics strips, I found my way to the landscape industry.
+I interned with Walt Disney Imagineering while at CalArts and following graduation, went to work for them as an animator and conceptual artist.
+Some time later, corporate-wide lay-offs and a national recession changed my career arc.
+I focused my artistic efforts on freelance illustration, book publishing, and comics strips.
+And, to make ends meet, I found work in the landscape industry.

 What started as a "job that I planned to quit" slowly grew into a sustainable, long term career.
 I was surprised to find that I enjoyed the work and I completed CSUN's program in Landscape Design.
 This unexpected pathway led me to leadership and management opportunities in an entirely new and complex arena.
 I am currently fortunate to serve as a Division Leader at one of California's largest landscape firms, Landscape Development, Inc.

 In 2022, I graduated with an Executive MBA from California Lutheran University's MBA program.
 CLU's program was an enriching experience that further developed my leadership and business acumen.
 The benefits were legion.
 The staff and students inspired excellence.
 My writing improved.
 I came to appreciate and utilize research-based management.
 My professional identity was further developed.